How to Learn a Foreign Language with the Duolingo App

 - Leveling Up: 1 lingot (multiplied by level reached)

-- Finishing a skill: 2 lingots for finishing a new skill
+- Finishing a skill: 2 lingots for completing a new ability

 You can use these Lingots to buy:

 - Heart Refill (this allows you to regain one lost heart during a lesson)

 - Streak Freeze (this enables your streak to remain in place for one full day of inactivity)